Amanda2Robin/amanda2robin.github.io/_posts/2023-06-22-PBPCorrect-a-Thon-Besancon7-BeineckeZZi-56.md

 ---
 layout: post
-title: "PBP Correct-a-thon Besançon #X: the case of Beinecke ZZi 56"
+title: "PBP Correct-a-thon Besançon #7: the case of Beinecke ZZi 56"
 subtitle: Recurrent mistakes when transcribing Beinecke ZZi 56 with AI.
 gh-repo: daattali/beautiful-jekyll
 tags: [PBP][Correct-a-thon Besançon]